Join the amazing group who donate their time, skills and passion to change homeless young people's lives.

 We simply couldn't have as big a positive effect on young people's lives without the support of volunteers.
 By meeting up to pursue shared interests, broadening their horizons by helping them try new things or supporting their education and personal development - you could play a significant part in a homeless young person's future.

-Last year, 413 volunteers gave 19,249 hours of their time to Centrepoint.
+Last year, our volunteers gave more than 10,000 hours of their time to Centrepoint.
 Every hour given helps us give homeless young people a future.

 Before I met my mentor Sarah, I had no confidence.
 I thought I had to be the strong and angry type.
 Sarah always looked out for me.
 She helped me with work experience and my CV.
 Now, I’m at university and working on the launch of my company.
 Because of mentoring, I’ve found my feet in the world.
 If I didn’t have a mentor when I did, I wouldn’t be where I am.